apache/nuttx/configs/sama5d3x-ek/README.txt

    initializing .bss and .data.

 4) Neither USB OHCI nor EHCI support Isochronous endpoints.
-Interrupt endpoint support in the EHCI driver is untested.
+Interrupt endpoint support in the EHCI driver is untested (but works in similar EHCI drivers).

 5) HSCMI TX DMA support is currently commented out.